What are the dates of the Festival?

 How many people attend the Festival?

 During the inaugural Festival in 2007 more than 200,000 people attended events or participated in community projects, educational workshops and free events.
 Around 230,000 people attended MIF09 and MIF11 respectively.
+More than 246,000 people attended MIF13.

 Where does the funding for the Festival come from?